kevinlondon/kevinlondon.github.io/_drafts/useful-analogies.md

 2012</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-So, with the toothpaste tube, we would roll it up so it's easy to get the toothpaste out.
-It's the same thing with code.

-Let's see... an example.

-This one time I needed to add a conditional to a class that was doing some validation.
-It was just one conditional, but it was in a function that already had like 10 conditionals.
-I could have added in my little conditional, tested it manually, and called it good.
-I tried writing a unit test for the method but there was so much to account for that my unit test was something like 30-40 lines long.
+One time, I added an `if` statement to a class that performed validation.
+I only needed to add one conditional but I needed to add it to a function that spanned many lines and had 10 other similar conditionals already.
+I could have added in my little conditional, tested it manually, and called it done.

+Instead, I chose to write a test to make sure
+I wouldn't break existing functionality and then refactor.
-I got it passing and then reconstructed the validation call into a series of little methods, each easily testible.
-It made it easy to make the change I wanted and easier to extend the next week when we had some other validation that we needed to do there.
+I got the test passing and then reconstructed the validation call into a series of little methods, each easily testible.
+It made it easy to make the change I wanted and then I made the easy change.
+As an added bonus, we added another bit of validation logic the next week.
+It was an easy change.

 It's better to lightly refactor the thing you're working in so that it's easy to make your change and then make